-Set sail from the southern shores of France through the Mediterranean Sea, visiting marvellous ports of call in Italy, Tunisia and Spain during the course of your voyage.
+Set sail from the southern shores of France through the Mediterranean Sea, visiting marvellous ports of call in Italy, Malta and Spain during the course of your voyage.
 Steeped in culture and history, and renowned for art and fine wines, you'll benefit from cruise travel's ability to explore several Mediterranean destinations in a relatively short period of time.
-Embarking in Marseille, France's largest city on the Mediterranean, you'll voyage to Barcelona, the cultural centre of Spain, glowing with magnificent Gaudi architecture.
-Find yourself in North Africa, visiting La Goulette, the port of Tunis, situated near the ruins of the glorious ancient city of Carthage.
-You'll continue on to Sicily, where you'll visit Palermo, a city rich in history, culture, art and food, and renowned for it's ideal Mediterranean climate.
+Embarking in Marseille, France's largest city on the Mediterranean, you'll voyage to sunsoaked Palma de Mallorca, a renowned summer hotspot of the Spanish Balearics.
+Find yourself in Malta, visiting Valetta with its impressive seven UNESCO World Heritage Sites.
+You'll continue on to Sicily, where you'll visit Trapani, a city rich in history, and nearby to popular day trip spots Erice, Segesta and the Egadi Islands.
 Continue to Civitavecchia, the port of the magnificent city of Rome, centre of the most powerful empire of the ancient world.
-Sail to Genoa in Northern Italy, known as la Superba ("the Superb one"), and inscribed on the UNESCO World Heritage List, before coming full circle back to Marseille.
+Sail to La Spezia, located between Genoa and Pisa, your last stop in Italy before coming full circle back to Marseille.
 You'll be sure to find that the Mediterranean has much to explore.

 Discover Versailles Palace, the symbol of France's grandeur during the reign of the Sun King, Louis XIV.
 Leave Paris by the western districts of the city and follow the Normandy motorway as far as Versailles in a luxury air conditioned coach.
 Your guide will take you straight in without standing in line and lead you through the most beautiful rooms including the Royal Apartments, the Hall of Mirrors and the Queen’s private Apartment.
 Then enjoy some free time to explore the palace gardens.
 This tour has a central pick up and drop off point in the centre of Paris and hotel pick up and/or drop off is not provided.
 Includes: entrance to Versailles Palace, authorisation fees for guided visits, a multilingual guide with individual earphones.
 Please note that shared tours can have up to approx. 50 people (depending on the number of people that have signed up for the tour on the particular day, and are carried out in a number of languages).
 Note: from April 2nd to October 29th, the entrance fees to the gardens are NOT INCLUDED: - On "MUSICAL FOUNTAIN DISPLAY" days ( Saturdays and Sundays, Tuesdays from May 21st to June 25th + May 8th + May 9th + August 15th)- On "MUSICAL GARDENS" days (Tuesdays from April 2nd to May 14th and from July 2nd to October 29th), on bank holidays.